Anthony-Deddens/Anthony-Deddens.github.io/essays/difficulty.md

 ## Okay!

-So back to the original premise; why is being one of the club officers so difficult?
+So back to the original premise, why is being one of the club officers so difficult?

 And the final answer - it's supposed to be difficult, and it's supposed to challenge you, just like everything else that humans do that is difficult: programming, engineering, engaging in relationships, pondering the universe, etc.